Selby High School Values & Ethos including British Values

 - to develop and maintain a close partnership with parents’/carers’/guardians’, ensuring their support for, and confidence in the school

 Our School’s Values:

 We value: honesty; hard work; success; supportiveness; self-evaluation to generate improvements; inclusiveness; good examination results; self belief; self-discipline; taking responsibility; innovation; respect for everyone and a belief in the limitless potential of students

 We want to work in a school where individuals show respect to others, are sensitive to the feelings of others, are aware of how their actions will affect themselves and others; that is well led and responds to the needs of its stakeholders

 We are a learning school where we attempt to:

-- constantly strive to improve the learning experience for our students and to provide inspirational teaching
+- Encourage all members of our community to continue to learn by constantly striving to improve the learning experience for our students and to provide inspirational teaching.

 We are a school which believes: